euler-teach-literacy/custom-typing/README.md

 - auto clicker or typer
 - ???

-# Updates of v3.4:
+# Updates of v3.6:
-- fixed several bugs
+- Discovered new bug and decided to keep it as special property

 ### made by - Salty fish and Euler
 #### salty-salted-fish & euler-teach-literacy